|VIEW panel. From left: Amy Smith, Giorgio Xhaxho, Alex Williams, Tiffany Feeney, Angie Wojak|

 Are you available?
 If so, say so

 Put yourself in the shoes of a recruiter; their job is to build a roster of available talent, or soon-to-be-available talent, for their clients.
 The only talent they are interested in is people who are, or soon will be, available for hire.
 Everything else is just white noise.
+Your status at Linkedin should say that you are "available for work" or, if your contract is coming to an end, "available work from 1st November" (or whatever).

 Be easy to find

 Both Amy and Tiffany expressed frustration about how difficult it can be to contact talent.
 High on their list of irritations was password-protected demo reels (don't!), and websites with no contact details or email address.
 Be easy to find - don't make recruiters work hard to track you down.
+Your contact details should be at the front and the back of your demo reel.

 Recent graduates often struggle to know how much money to ask for from an entry level job.
 Tiffany recommended payscale.com to compare pay rates from city to city.